sixie6e/compaRSA/README.md

 Plots the filtered arrays.

 Manual mode: You decide.
 Slow with full control.

 Auto mode: Computer decides.
 Rapid with no control.

+The bin and csv files get massive, make sure to have adequate storage.